Exabyte-io/api-examples/other/media_generation/README.md

 4.1.
 Store any media files (e.g. images, videos) you want to overlay on the GIFs in the `assets` directory.

 4.2.
-Run `gif_processing_multiple.ipynb` to add overlays and generate final GIFs.
+Run `gif_processing.ipynb` to add overlays and generate final GIFs.

 This notebook will move the GIFs from the top level to the `output` directory, removing any duplications (judging by the file name), and add overlays with the material names.

-## Single GIF processing

-If you created a GIF with Materials Designer manually, you can use the `gif_processing.ipynb` notebook to add overlays and generate the final GIF.